Rolwaling and Lapche valley

 2. Bigu Gompa Trek

-Bigu Gompa trek lies in the west of Lapche and Rolwaling valleys that lies within the Gaurishankar Conservation Area (GCAP).
+The Bigu Gompa Trek lies to the west of the Lapche and Rolwaling valleys that lie within the Gaurishankar Conservation Area (GCAP).
 It is an alternative trek to the Rolwaling trek.
-In the past, this trek needs almost 10 days to complete.
-These days you can do this trek in a very short time within a week.
-This trek is suitable for those who want to experience a very less traveled area and one can add this trek to Rolwaling trek if there is available time to do both at the same time.
-The most interesting attraction of Bigu Gompa is nuns.
-When you trek in the Himalayas of Nepal you might have seen monasteries with monks in most of the regions but here you will witness nunnery.
-Trekkers love to explore the daily life of nuns who stay there 12 months of the year.
+In the past, this trek needed almost 10 days to complete.
+These days you can do this trek in a very short time—within a week.
+This trek is suitable for those who want to experience a very less traveled area, and one can add this trek to the Rolwaling trek if there is available time to do both at the same time.
+The most interesting attraction of Bigu Gompa is the nuns.
+When you trek in the Himalayas of Nepal, you might have seen monasteries with monks in most of the regions, but here you will witness a nunnery.
+Trekkers love to explore the daily lives of nuns who stay there for 12 months of the year.

 Facts of Bigu Gompa Trek